-Concentration Director Department Telephone Email Donna Strobino, PhD Professor Population, Family & Reproductive Health x2-5451 dstrobil@jhu.edu Saifuddin Ahmed, PhD Professor Population, Family & Reproductive Health 410-614-4952 sahmed@jhu.edu
+Concentration Director Department Telephone Email Shannon Wood, PhD Assistant Professor Population, Family & Reproductive Health swood@jhu.edu Saifuddin Ahmed, PhD Professor Population, Family & Reproductive Health 410-614-4952 sahmed@jhu.edu

 The MPH concentration in Women's and Reproductive Health (WRH) focuses on understanding the general and reproductive health status of women, determinants of their health status, research approaches to study women's and reproductive health, and preventive strategies, health services interventions and programs to address women's health and well-being, as well as the health of their newborns.
 Students may choose to focus on women's, reproductive or perinatal health, either in the US or global settings.